-This is the annual greenhouse gas (GHG) emissions inventory and management report for Horizons Regional Council covering the measurement period 01 July 2021 to 30 June 2022.2
+This is the annual greenhouse gas (GHG) emissions inventory and management report for Horizons Regional Council covering the measurement period 01 July 2022 to 30 June 2023.

-From the carbon footprint Horizons main carbon emission sources are fuel use from company vehicles, electricity and waste to landfill.
+From the carbon footprint it can be seen that Horizons main carbon emission sources are fuel use from company vehicles, electricity and waste to landfill.
 With an understanding of the key emission sources Horizons now have the knowledge to be able to optimize and reduce their carbon emissions across their business.